evancam/SimpleWebServer/README.txt

 if q is input at the same time as a request is sent to the socket, it is likely the server will close before a response is set.
 This has not been tested, but the q input is checked before the request is parsed.

+We also assume that the request to the server follows the <Method> <path> <HTTP version> convention.
+The server will encounter issues if it is thrown garbage inputs.